Mike’s Top Ten Films of 2018

 As for the other “known” films — The Mule is a solid Clint Eastwood movie, and would be a fitting finale to his career, if indeed that’s what it is.
 There are problems, but over time, it’ll just be a decent enough movie.
 Better he go out on that than Trouble with the Curve/The 15:17 to Paris.
 Bird Box I thought was a really solid apocalyptic movie.
 The solid cast overcame the problems I had with it.
 Much better than what Netflix usually has to offer in this genre.
 Searching was a really solid film, and way better than what I thought I was getting.
 It maximized the potential of the “set entirely on a computer screen” genre (mostly due to it being a thriller and not a horror movie) and probably is the best they’re ever gonna do with that gimmick.
 On the Basis of Sex is a perfectly acceptable Ruth Bader Ginsburg biopic.
 I prefer the documentary (how often are you gonna hear me say that?) but it’s still pretty solid and does everything it needs to do.

 I guess we should have a Netflix tier next.
 A Futile and Stupid Gesture is a fun history of Mad Magazine.
 A nice entry into that “weird biopic” genre.
 Even the stunt casting for really famous and memorable celebrities somehow works out because of the tone the movie strikes.
 Inspired chaos, I think is the term for this.
 The Polka King is yet another entry onto the “Jack Black picks really cool indies and gives underrated performances” list.
 Fantastic true story about a Polish polka leader who starts a Ponzi scheme (as you do).
 Those who have been talking up movies like Bernie and The D Train need to add this one to that list.
-Happy Anniversary is a way-more-solid-than-it-ought-to-be adult drama with great performances from Ben Schwartz and Noel Wells (who has multiple great performances in the past year and who I really want to see in more things).
+Shoplifters is a beautiful portrait of a band of misfits who have become a family and use petty theft in order to get by.
 And finally, The Christmas Chronicles.
 The one Netflix Christmas movie you need to be watching.
 Kurt Russell is awesome as Santa Claus, it takes angles you would never expect, and features: 1) Santa Claus in a car chase with police 2) an elf about to take a chainsaw to a dude’s groin and 3) Santa performing a musical number in prison.
 You’re only hurting yourself if you don’t watch it.

 And the rest are the indies that you probably haven’t heard of/probably haven’t seen.
 Thoroughbreds is a nice debut for Cory Finley with Olivia Cooke and Anya Taylor-Joy proving they’re two people we should all want to see more of in the coming years.
 Hearts Beat Loud is a really endearing father-daughter story with Nick Offerman and Kiersey Clemons where a father and daughter start a band.
 Lean on Pete is a nice little drama about a boy who befriends a horse on its way out.
 Small Town Crime is a solid John Hawkes crime film that fits into the “detective story” mold.
 One of those VOD movies no one sees that people will watch and go, “Oh, that was good, how come I didn’t know about that?”
 And Madeline’s Madeline is a surrealist wonder, with perhaps the single best performance of 2018 by Helena Howard.
 Not for everyone, but incredible for those it is for.
 And The House That Jack Built is Lars Von Trier.
 Which about covers it.
 A two-and-a-half hour serial killer opus that starts as a dark comedy, gets darker, and then goes full Dante.
 Say what you will about Von Trier, but his movies are always intriguing and always stay with you.